betty-van/100-days-of-code/r1-log.md

   - Back to the drawing board with planning
   - reading docs on Flask SocketIO
   - finished functional programming section of freeCodeCamp
+  - Managed to create create form to work!
+Also can prompt user for displayName and store in local storage, success!

 ## Day 32: 11-21-19